-Standards Statements of effective practice Statements of highly effective practice Critique their practice as leaders and develop their understanding School leaders engage consistently in personal self-evaluation against relevant professional standards.
-The board of management, principal and other school leaders regularly review their own and each other's professional practice and development through the school's rigorous self-evaluation processes. of effective and sustainable leadership School leaders question their practice through processes of personal reflection.
+Standards Statements of effective practice Statements of highly effective practice Critique their practice as leaders and develop their understanding of effective and sustainable leadership School leaders engage consistently in personal self-evaluation against relevant professional standards.
+The board of management, principal and other school leaders regularly review their own and each other's professional practice and development through the school's rigorous self-evaluation processes.
+School leaders question their practice through processes of personal reflection.
 They are willing to work on areas of their practice that require improvement.
-The board of management, the principal, the deputy-principal and other leaders in the school develop self-awareness by regularly questioning their own practice through personal and collaborative reflection.
+The board of management, the principal, the deputy principal(s) and other leaders in the school develop self-awareness by regularly questioning their own practice through personal and collaborative reflection.
 They identify and work on areas of their practice that require improvement.
-The principal, the deputy principal, and other leaders in the school are mindful of their own wellbeing, as well as that of others.
+The principal, the deputy principal(s) and other leaders in the school are mindful of their own wellbeing as well as that of others.
 They respond well to pressing responsibilities and demands.
 They recognise the importance of emotional intelligence as a necessary aspect of their leadership practice.
-The principal, the deputy principal and other leaders in the school attend successfully to their own wellbeing , as well as that of others.
+The principal, the deputy principal(s) and other leaders in the school attend successfully to their own wellbeing , as well as that of others.
 They respond proportionately and constructively to pressing responsibilities and demands.
-The value they place on emotional intelligence is evident in their day-to-day actions and interactions .
+The value they place on emotional intelligence is evident in their day-to-day actions and interactions.
 The principal prioritises and delegates responsibilities well for the most part.
 The principal prioritises and delegates responsibilities appropriately and strategically .
 The principal is establishing systems and structures to meet the priority needs of the school.
 The principal ensures that systems and structures are in place to meet the priority needs of the school.
-Empower staff to take on and carry out The principal understands the importance of the quality of leadership and management for the school as a learning organisation.
-The principal recognises and affirms the defining role of the quality of leadership and management for the school as a learning organisation. leadership roles The principal encourages teachers to take on leadership roles and to lead learning, and is willing to distribute significant leadership responsibilities.
+Empower staff to take on and carry out leadership roles The principal understands the importance of the quality of leadership and management for the school as a learning organisation.
+The principal recognises and affirms the defining role of the quality of leadership and management for the school as a learning organisation.
+The principal encourages teachers to take on leadership roles and to lead learning, and is willing to distribute significant leadership responsibilities.
 The principal empowers teachers to take on leadership roles and to lead learning, through the effective use of distributed leadership models .
 The principal encourages the formation of teams to address school priorities.
 The principal understands the potential for building leadership capacity, and seeks to develop this.
 The principal encourages teamwork in all aspects of school life .
 The principal creates and motivates staff teams and working groups to lead developments in key areas , thus building leadership capacity.
-The principal and deputy principal provide a mentoring programme to support teachers in new roles.
-The principal and deputy principal provide and manage an effective mentoring programme both to support teachers in new roles and to develop the leadership capacity of mentors .
-Promote and facilitate the development of pupil participation, pupil leadership and parent participation Those in leadership and management roles value pupils' and parents' views, and support their involvement in the operation of the school.
-Those in leadership and management roles recognise pupils and parents as stakeholders, value their views, and ensure their involvement in the operation of the school.
-Those in leadership and management roles ensure that the pupil council is democratically elected, that it is a visible and meaningful presence in the school and that it is included in decision-making.
-Those in leadership and management roles ensure that the pupil council is democratically elected, inclusive and representative, and is a catalyst for change, with an active role in decision-making and policy development.
-Those in leadership and management roles offer pupils opportunities to take leadership roles.
-Those in leadership and management roles support pupils in taking leadership roles by facilitating relevant training and providing opportunities to lead school initiatives .
-Those leading the SSE process recognise the need to listen to pupils and parents and are increasingly consulting with pupils about how they learn and getting feedback on the effectiveness of their learning.
-Those leading the SSE process meaningfully consult and engage with pupils and parents to review and improve learning, teaching and assessment practices.
+The principal and deputy principal(s) provide a mentoring programme to support teachers in new roles.
+The principal and deputy principal(s) provide and manage an effective mentoring programme both to support teachers in new roles and to develop the leadership capacity of mentors.
+Promote and facilitate the development of student participation, student leadership and parent participation Those in leadership and management roles value students' and parents' views, and support their involvement in the operation of the school.
+Those in leadership and management roles recognise students and parents as stakeholders , value their views, and ensure their involvement in the operation of the school.
+Those in leadership and management roles ensure that the student council is democratically elected, that it is a visible, meaningful and inclusive presence in the school and that it is included in decision-making.
+Those in leadership and management roles ensure that the student council is democratically elected, inclusive and representative, and is a catalyst for change, with an active role in decision-making and policy development.